lr508/lr508.github.io/tennis.md

 | 4 | 1.0 | 6.0 | 3 | 2005 | 200079 | 200055 | 1.0 | 1.0 | 175.0 | 172.0 | 14.0 | 71.0 | 1 |

-Model Training
+## Model Training
-A Random Forest Classifier is trained on the prepared data.
-Code Block 5: Model Fitting
+I used a random forest classifier model for this project, as the decision tree is popular and a fairly simple concept, and can be used for classicationis trained on the prepared data.
+Using a forest increases the accuracy of the model.

 ```python
 model = RandomForestClassifier(verbose=1,n_estimators=2000,n_jobs=-1,bootstrap=False)
 model.fit(df[['year','tourney_level','surface','best_of','player_1_id','player_1_rank','player_1_hand','player_1_ht','player_2_id','player_2_rank','player_2_hand','player_2_ht']].values,df['winner'])
 ```

-Code Block 6: Saving the Model
-The trained model is saved to a file using joblib.
+I then saved the trained model using joblib for future use.

 ```python
 from joblib import dump, load
 dump(model, 'WTA_model.joblib')
 ```

-Making a Prediction
+## Making a Prediction

-An example prediction is made for a match between Iga Swiatek and Aryna Sabalenka.
+Finally, a test prediction between Iga Swiatek and Aryna Sabalenka on a hard court:
-Code Block 7: Prediction Example

 ```python
 year = 2023
 tourney_level = 1